Careers

 ashlyn@dovetailedsourcing.com

-Head Varsity Soccer Coach
+Head Varsity Golf Coach

-Mount Saint Joseph Academy is seeking a Head Varsity Soccer Coach for a part-time position in the Athletic Department.
+Mount Saint Joseph Academy is seeking a Head Golf Coach for a part-time position in the Athletic Department.
 The successful candidate will help build players’ confidence and skill, and will exhibit a commitment to a positive and inclusive environment that encourages athletic development, teamwork, and personal growth.
 She/he will effectively interact with all types of audiences, such as school administrators, colleagues, parents, students, and community members to build our reputation at the highest level.

 Role and Responsibilities